moshixd/sign-translator/README.md

 REACT_APP_API_KEY= XXXX (your API key).

-Then in .gitignore file under #misc write .env
+Then in .gitignore file under #misc write .env to hide environment variables when publishing to git.

 ## Follow the steps to deploy your react app to Heroku.
 Install heroku cli and create an heroku account.